Electric field reconstruction with three polarizations for the radio detection of ultra-high energy particles: Simulations

 \subsection{Antenna responses}

-When using only horizontally aligned antennas, a significant portion of events coming close to the horizon cannot be detected, as a significant part of the signal will be vertically polarized.
-To achieve full sky coverage, it is essential to include an additional antenna arm oriented vertically \cite{Huber2014_1000043289}, or have two antennas that are partly sensitive to the vertical component as the case for the SALLAs in Auger-RD \cite{Huege:2024nic}.
+When using only horizontally aligned antennas, a fraction of horizontal events cannot be detected, as a significant portion of the signal can be vertically polarized.
+To enlarge the sky coverage of sparse arrays, it is imperative to include an additional vertical antenna arm \cite{Huber2014_1000043289}, or have two antennas that are partly sensitive to the vertical polarization component such as the dual-polarized SALLA antennas in the Auger Radio Detector and the LPDA antennas in the AERA radio array \cite{Huege_2023,Huege:2024nic}.

-This study tests two types of antennas to reconstruct the electric field with three polarizations: a simple 3-arm dipole antenna, which has symmetrical oscillators for the horizontal arms, and a more complex 3D bow-tie-shaped HORIZON antenna \cite{GRAND:2018iaj, GRAND:2023mco}.
-The dipole antenna serves as a baseline for developing the reconstruction method, while the HORIZON antenna is used for verification and performance evaluation for a realistic setup.
-Antenna responses were simulated using Ansys HFSS \cite{ansysHFSS}, with all simulations incorporating ground effects to ensure accurate representation of real-world conditions.
-The antenna response patterns are shown, for a representative frequency, in Appendix \ref{Responses}.
+The study we present here tests two types of antennas for reconstructing the electric field with three polarizations: a simple three-arm dipole antenna and a more complex three-arm HORIZON antenna \cite{GRAND:2018iaj, GRAND:2023mco}.
+The dipole antenna serves as a methodological baseline for developing the reconstruction method, whereas the HORIZON antenna is used for verification and performance evaluation.
+Antenna responses were simulated using Ansys HFSS \cite{ansysHFSS}, with all simulations incorporating ground effects to ensure accurate representation of real-world operational conditions.
+For a representative frequency, the antenna response patterns are shown in Appendix \ref{Responses}.